raste/Wh-Space/INSTALL.md

          * The logs directory must be sub-directory of the application dir.
          * You need to explictly give rights to the Worker process (Example name : Plesk IIS WP User (ASPNET_WP), name is different based on provider), in order application to read/write log files.
 The necessary permissions are : READ, WRITE, MODIFY, READ AND EXECUTE.

       Replace `D:\Logs\log.txt` in `<param name="File" value="D:\Logs\log.txt" />` with the physical path to the directory, in which the log files will be.
-If everything done correct, log file will be created on first start up.
+An log file will be created on first start up if everything is done correctly.

       *NOTE:* Be sure that the log files cannot be downloaded by clients by typing the address of a log file in a browser.
 4. Set [Index.aspx](https://github.com/raste/Wh-Space/blob/master/Source/WormholeSpace/Index.aspx) as start page in Visual Studio.